mhoffrog/onedev-manual/pages/5min-tutorial.md

   ![Add Job Wizard](../images/add-job-wizard.png)

 1. Just use the default template, and save the spec.
-Now you will see that a CI build is ongoing:
+Now you will see that a CI build is running:

   ![After Add Ci Job](../images/after-add-ci-job.png)

-  Congrats!
-You've finished this tutorial

 ### Further Reading

 * [Deploy OneDev into your Kubernetes](deploy-into-k8s.md) cluster and get a build farm